 On Android, the process is straightforward; tap the Pokeball menu on the main map screen, then the Shop, and scroll right to the bottom to see an entry field where you can enter the code.

 iOS, however, is a different story.
-You cannot enter codes via the app just yet, and there's a chance you won't be able to, with Apple known to restrict the entry of codes inside apps on its store.
+You cannot enter codes via the app, with Apple known to restrict the entry of codes inside apps on its store.

 This is what happened with Niantic's previous game Ingress, and so a web-based interface was offered to allow users to redeem codes.

-Though Niantic hasn't commented on how it'll work, it's possible the same web-based entry system could apply to Pokémon Go.
+Though Niantic hasn't commented on how it'll work, it's possible the same web-based entry system could apply to Pokémon Go one day.

 What we know about promo codes in Pokémon Go

-Though no codes have yet to be distributed, Niantic has acknowledged the feature on its official support site with the following:
+Niantic originally acknowledged the feature on its official support site with the following:

 "Pokémon GO occasionally offers promotional codes through our partnerships and special events.
 Promo codes can be used to redeem items such as Poké Balls, Lure Modules, Lucky Eggs, and more."

-So where can we expect codes to come from?
-For one, Niantic has already teamed together with a number of partners so far across the world - such as Sprint and Starbucks in United States, 7-Eleven in Korea and Unibail-Rodamco malls across Europe - for Pokémon Go, and while these collobrations have mostly involved sponsored PokeStops and Gyms (and in the case of Starbucks, a special drink) it's easy to conceive situations where free promo codes being handed out for using their services.
+While these collaborations have mostly involved sponsored PokeStops and Gyms (and in the case of Starbucks, a special drink) it's easy to conceive situations where free promo codes being handed out for using their services.

-There is also hopes from the community promo codes could be used to obtain more substantial unlocks - such as rare or even the remaining legendary Pokémon, particularly Mew and Celebi, but there's nothing yet to support such speculation.
-Whatever happens, we'll be updating this page with further details on how codes work and how to get them as soon as they are available.
+There is also hopes from the community promo codes could be used to obtain more substantial unlocks - such as rare or even the remaining legendary Pokémon, particularly Mew and Celebi, but there's nothing yet to support such speculation..